 McBride inspired Frances A. Conant and Dr. Julia Holmes Smith to influence and recruit Illinois writers to form such a support group.
 More than 40 charter members represented a variety of fields in which they made a living by writing.

 One well known member was Frances Willard, author, publisher, editor and writer and president of the WCTU.
 Many of the initial members belonged to the union.
 Other communications professionals included newspaper columnists, cookbook authors, health writers, education writers, children’s book authors, short stories and magazine contributors.
-Other prominent members include Jane Addams founder of Hull House; Elda Maynard, executive director of the United Nations Association of the US ,: Leona Malek, known as Prudence Penny, one of the country’s authorities on food products, cookery and home management; Helouise, syndicated columnist, and many others.
+Other prominent members include Jane Addams founder of Hull House; Elda Maynard, executive director of the United Nations Association of the US: Leona Malek, known as Prudence Penny, one of the country’s authorities on food products, cookery and home management; Heloise, syndicated columnist, and many others.

 IWPA is believed to be the oldest continuous woman’s organization in Chicago and is the founding mother of the National Federation of Press Women.

-When IWPA president Helen Miller Mallock attempted to get copyright legislation through Congress in 1935, she realized that a federation was only one of the many advantages unification could offer its members.
+When IWPA president Helen Miller Malloch attempted to get copyright legislation through Congress in 1935, she realized that a federation was only one of the many advantages unification could offer its members.
 In 1936 she appointed Martha Dunlap Moore as chairman of the IWPA “Committee for Federation of Press Women” After much work, the first meeting of the National Federation of Press Women took place May 6, 1937.
 Its constitution called for the autonomous state groups, as it remains today.

 The benefits to IWPA members who come from every walk of the writing life, are enormous!
 The support, friendships, education, opportunities, encouragement, recognition, unity and satisfaction are only a few.